sukcinitas/up-up/README.md

 - As a logged-in user, I can create a poll by providing a poll name, a poll statement/question and at least two options.
 The number of options can be increased or reduced.
 - As a logged-in user, I can delete the posts I have created either in profile page or specific poll page.
 - As a logged-in user, I can save posts I like.
 A list of saved polls can be accessed in a profile page.
 - As a logged-in user, I have an access to my profile page.
-In profile page I can change my user information (password, email) or delete user account entirely.
+In profile page I can change my user information (password, email) or delete user account entirely (user created polls are deleted as well).
 I can see list of polls I have created, and a list of polls I have saved.